Cancer Support Groups

 Why join a support group?

-The Fact Sheet: What we know about cancer support groups shows the research that identifies the many reasons people choose to join and stay in a support group.
+There are many reasons why people choose to join and stay in a support group.
 These include: